awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-algo.md

 1. On the **Inference specifications** page, provide the following information if your algorithm supports inference:

-   1. For **Container definition**, type path in Amazon ECR where your inference container is stored\.
+   1. For **Location of inference image**, type the path in Amazon ECR where your inference container is stored\.

    1. For **Container DNS host name**, type the name of a DNS host for your image\.